bonepeople/AndroidWidget/document/features/BreatheInterpolator/README.md

 animator.start()
 ```

-### 2. Specify Mode (Optional)

-You can specify the mode to start the animation from the top instead of the bottom:
+Specify the mode to start from the top:

 ```kotlin
 val animator = ObjectAnimator.ofFloat(view, "scaleX", 0.8f, 1.2f).apply {